Praveen76/Flagship-Projects-Hub/README.md

 # Flagship-Projects-Hub

-This is a comprehensive GitHub repository that serves as a central hub for managing and showcasing a few of the most significant and influential projects.
+The "Flagship-Projects-Hub" is a comprehensive GitHub repository that serves as a central hub for managing and showcasing a few of the most significant and influential projects.
 This repository is a curated collection of flagship initiatives and ML & AI applications, consolidating them in one location for easy access, collaboration, and visibility.

 # Project 1.
 ANOVA-Test COVID-19 Case Study
 https://github.com/Praveen76/ANOVA-Test-COVID-19